tencentyun/intlcloud-documents/product/计算/容器服务/控制台指南（新版）/集群管理/集群启用GPU调度_intl.md

 6. Click **Create a workload** to complete the creation.

 <span id="appOrKubectlCreate"></span>
-#### Creating Through an Application or kubectl Command
+#### Creating Through a kubectl Command

-You can add a GPU field in the YAML file through an application or kubectl command.
+You can add a GPU field in the YAML file through a kubectl command.
 See the figure below:
 ![](https://main.qcloudimg.com/raw/2f2b3a751fd4bc0a3d443d7495fb1050.png)